-I am getting one to benchmark when those DDR4 Modules come the way of the Lenovo HPC guys.
+I am getting one in March to benchmark when those 256 GB DDR4 Modules come the way of the Lenovo HPC guys.

-I was actually pretty sad that I had to give that SR665 back!!
+I was actually pretty sad that I had to give the last SR665 back!!

 The HPe DX385 dual core EPYC boxes for Nutanix AOS launched on Thursday 8/27/2020 by the way!!